 Urine Drug Screen

-Urine drug screen results must be submitted to the Nursing Department office by the date indicated in the acceptance letter.
-Costs are incurred by student.
+Urine drug screen test are done random throughout the semester.
+Cost is incurred by the student.
 A positive urine drug screen or any attempt to tamper with a specimen may disqualify an applicant and/or result in dismissal from the nursing program.

 Check and Fingerprint Cards The Louisiana State Board of Nursing (LSBN) requires persons who have been arrested, charged with, or convicted of any criminal offense in any state to petition the LSBN, in writing, for the right to practice as a student in Louisiana prior to enrolling in a clinical nursing course.